bambera74/DevOps-Course-Starter/README.md

 ## To exit the container running

-First run the 'docker container list' coomand to identify the unipque name of your running container.
+First run the 'docker container list' command to identify the unique name of your running container.

 Then use the docker stop command to stop your container. i.e. 'docker stop admiring_newton'